 Metaphorically we are trapped in a bubble and everything that doesn't line up with what we think is filtered from our content diet.
-This essentially is what internet activist are referring to as the Filter Bubble.
+This essentially is what internet activists are referring to as the Filter Bubble.
 The Wikipedia page defines filter bubble as, “A state of intellectual isolation that allegedly can result from personalized searches when a website algorithm selectively guesses what information a user would like to see based on information about the user, such as location, past click-behavior and search history.”

 Impact